pnidhi26/shopify/README.md

-# Payload E-Commerce Template
+# Shopify

+npm install --legacy-peer-deps
+brew install yarn

+npm run dev
+yarn payload generate:graphQLSchema
+npm install @payloadcms/plugin-cloud-storage

+### Tech Stack:
+Next 14, Stripe, CMS, Payload

-This is the official [Payload E-Commerce Template](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
+This is the official [Shopify](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
 Use it to power e-commerce businesses and online stores of all sizes.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

 This template is right for you if you are selling: